 Peter Bellamy sang Alex Glasgow's song on his 1975 LP Tell It Like It Was.
-He accompanied himself on concertina and Chris Birch and Anthea Bellamy sang harmony vocals.
-He commented in the album notes:
+He accompanied himself on concertina, and Chris Birch and Anthea Bellamy sang harmony vocals.
+He noted:

 The high-point of the recent BBC 2 series The Camera and the Song was an episode centred on Alex Glasgow's excellent songs reflecting life in the North-East.
 This song was the high-point of that episode, where it was used to illustrate the launching and christening of a new craft from the Tyde-side shipyards, and the strange celebratory ritual which traditionally excludes the craftsmen whose labours made the event possible.

 Bob Fox sang All in a Day in 2006 on his Topic CD The Blast.

 All in a day, Willy, all in a day;